liefery-it-legacy/blog/_posts/2019-07-03-form-objects-and-active-admin.md

 Moving to form objects enables us to get rid of this and we can can still persist multiple records in one form.

 Our old colleague, [Tobi Pfeiffer](https://twitter.com/PragTob), gave a great talk at Ruby on Ice and touched on form objects and when they're a good idea.
-[His talk is well worth a watch (also because there's bunny pictures).](https://rubyonice.com/speakers/tobias_pfeiffer)
+[His talk is well worth a watch (also because of the bunny pictures).](https://rubyonice.com/speakers/tobias_pfeiffer)

 ### Let's get started

 #### What is Active Admin doing?

-One of the big problems we initially ran up against when trying to implement form objects was weeding out what is Active Admin and what is actually something else.
+One of the big problems we initially ran up against when trying to implement form objects was weeding out what is Active Admin behaviour and what is actually something else.

 One of Active Admin's strong points is drying up your controllers.
 If you're just using all the basic actions in your controller and you're not doing anything beyond that, you don't actually have to write any of those actions.
 Your controller will be essentially empty.
 However, this magic doesn't come from Active Admin.
 It comes from [Inherited Resources](https://github.com/activeadmin/inherited_resources) which is a dependency of Active Admin and which is also now maintained by the Active Admin organization.
 And if you want to use form objects with Active Admin, you might find yourself digging through the Inherited Resources source code every once in a while.
 Fortunately, Active Admin's methods have inline documentation and (at least in our case) explicitly tell you when they are using Inherited Resources.